bookyacom/automation/scripts/ResidentAdvisor/README.md

     LAUNCH python3 main_venues.py [countries]

-    This scraper will first collect all the links of the venues in a given country and then start scraping them, if the venue is still alive (had to have an event in 2016/17/18).
+    This scraper will first collect all the links of the venues in a given country and then start__ scraping them, if the venue is still alive (had to have an event in 2016/17/18).\n
     Further, it extracts all the event links from the venues and outputs them in a .txt file for later scraping.

     2. Promoters